CyberByteCraft/domain-availability-checker/README.md

 Domain Checker is a simple tool for monitoring the availability of domains and sending notifications via email and/or Discord.
 This tool is packaged as a Docker container for easy deployment in any environment.

+# Docker Hub
+  This image is also available on Docker Hub: https://hub.docker.com/r/cyberbytecraft/domain-checker

 # Features
  - Monitor domain availability
  - Send notifications via email and/or Discord